I thought it would be possible to closely monitor the appearance using Google Chrome's headless mode, so I tried it.

 chrome-launcher is used to launch Google Chrome from Node.js.

-chrome-remote-interface is used when accessing Google Chrome's DevTools from Node.js.
+chrome-remote-interface is used to access Google Chrome DevTools from Node.js.

 npm install chrome-launcher chrome-remote-interface

-The sample script includes a process that starts Google Chrome every time it starts and stops it when it ends, but if you are going to use it seriously, I feel like you can leave Google Chrome running (memory usage It seems like the amount is rapidly increasing, so you may need to restart it periodically.)
+The sample script includes a process that starts Google Chrome every time the application is started and stops it when the application is closed, but if you are using it seriously, it may be fine to leave Google Chrome running (although it seems like memory usage will continue to increase, so regular restarts may be necessary)

-Once you have installed the above two things, you are ready to go.
+Once you have these two installed, you're ready to go

-For basic information on how to use Google Chrome's headless mode from Node.js, please refer to Try using headless Google Chrome from Node.js.
+Let's play around with headless mode, now standard in Google Chrome 59."
+For basic information on using Google Chrome's headless mode from Node.js, please refer to " Using headless Google Chrome from Node.js.

-We have prepared the sample below, so feel free to use it!
+We have prepared the following samples, so please feel free to use them!

-Since it does not end automatically, I use setTimeout to end it after 10 seconds.
+It doesn't terminate automatically, so I use setTimeout to terminate it after 10 seconds.

-Sites with a lot of communication occurring within one page will have a lot of output, but if you extract one
+If there is a lot of communication on one page, there will be a lot of output, but if you extract one

-It seems that most of the information that can be obtained from the Network tab of DevTools can be obtained.
+It seems that most of the information available in the Network tab of DevTools is available.

-DevTools also seems to be able to do everything that can be done, such as deleting and adding cookies (this may be useful for monitoring sites that use sessions), clearing the cache, and rewriting the user agent.
+It also seems to be able to do everything DevTools can do, such as deleting or adding cookies (which may be useful for monitoring sites that use sessions), clearing the cache, rewriting the user agent, etc. It

-It looks like it would be fun to create a UI that displays the data obtained using D3.js!
+would also be fun to create a UI that displays data obtained using something like D3.js!

 summary

-How did you like the appearance monitoring in Google Chrome's headless mode?
+What do you think of external monitoring using Google Chrome's headless mode?

-I think it would be cheaper to use a monitoring tool, but since you can get all the responses of the loaded content, you can immediately identify things like something happened with the CDN, or the response from the API is extremely slow.
-So there seems to be a use for it.
+I think it would be less expensive to use a monitoring tool, but since it can capture the responses of all the content being loaded, it seems like it could be useful as it would allow you to instantly determine if there is something wrong with the CDN or if the response from the API is extremely slow

 That's it.